Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 Act III: The Canadian, Provincial and Territorial Governments

-After negotiating a “reduced” price for Kalydeco, the provinces have taken a perversely united front on Orkambi refusing to even enter into negotiations with Vertex Pharmaceutical.
+After negotiating a “reduced” price for Kalydeco, the provinces took a perversely united front on Orkambi refusing to even enter into negotiations with Vertex Pharmaceutical.
 A drug that, may I remind you, was previously approved, only this time it has an additive to improve absorption.
 Kind of like next year’s car with better cup holders.

 Really provinces?
 THIS is where the line is drawn?

-Orkambi used pooled data from two larger identical trials.
+Orkambi used pooled data from two larger trials.
 These studies concluded that in the total population aged 12 and up, there was a mean improvement in lung function of 2.8 percent.
 The lower volatility meant the actual percentage was between 1.8 and 3.8 percent.

 Dusting off my 25-year-old probability classes, statistically speaking there’s really no difference between any of these numbers.